 (b) Areas defined as “coastal wetlands” pursuant to 15A NCAC 07H .0205 herein incorporated by reference including subsequent amendments and additions, and available at no cost at http://reports.oah.state.nc.us/ncac.asp as measured landward from the normal high water line (NHWL); and

-(vii) On a case-by-case basis as determined by the Ordinance Administrator during application review, projects may be considered to have both high and low density areas based on one or more of the following criteria:
+(vii) Projects under a common plan of development shall be considered as a single project for purposes of density calculation except that on a case-by-case basis, local governments may allow projects to be considered to have both high and low density areas based on one or more of the following criteria:

 (a) Natural drainage area boundaries;